betterscientificsoftware/bssw.io/CuratedContent/MakingSoftwareWhatReallyWorksAndWhyWeBelieveIt.md

 Publication | 2010, ISBN: 9780596808327

 Each of us will wonder if we are using the right software engineering (SE) practices at many points in each project.
-In the book *Making Software: What Really Works, and Why We Believe It]*, Greg Wilson has accumulated studies on many of the trends and methods in use today and attempted to gain insight into the usefulness of each.
+In the book *Making Software: What Really Works, and Why We Believe It*, Greg Wilson has accumulated studies on many of the trends and methods in use today and attempted to gain insight into the usefulness of each.
-To that end he has enlisted a number of researchers in Computer Science to collect data about which techniques work, which ones hurt, and which are inconclusive.
+To that end, he has enlisted a number of researchers in Computer Science to collect data about which techniques work, which ones hurt, and which are inconclusive.
 The book has two sections, the first on how data was gathered and evaluated, and a second on individual SE practices.
 Each chapter takes a